Statue of Christopher Columbus (Blauvelt, New York): History

-Future
+Post-2020

 In 2022, it was announced that the sculpture would be given to the Italian American Cultural Association of Virginia.
 A decision on its future placement has not been made.

+In 2024, the statue was relocated to Blauvet, New York, where it now stands outside the Rockland Lodge Order of the Sons of Italy.
+Its restoration was funded by the Italian American Cultural Association of Virginia.